TwiN/gatus/README.md

   port: ${PORT}
 ```

-### Exposing Gatus on a subpath
-Currently, you can expose the Gatus UI using a fully qualified domain name (FQDN) such as `status.example.org`.
-However, it does not support path-based routing, which means you cannot expose it through a URL like `example.org/status/`.

-For more information, you can refer to the issue discussed in detail at https://github.com/TwiN/gatus/issues/88.

 ### Keeping your configuration small
 While not specific to Gatus, you can leverage YAML anchors to create a default configuration.